Annual Exhibition 2021 Overview

 Volunteers are required at each stage and are vital to its success, but volunteering also offers an enjoyable experience and the opportunity to learn what distinguishes a successful exhibition print.

-Full details of dates, detailed rules, and Terms and Conditions of entry for the 2021 Exhibition will be available on this web site in Autumn 2020.
+Detailed rules, and Terms and Conditions of entry for the 2021 Exhibition are now available here.

 Please contact Geoff Sharman, WPS Print Exhibition Coordinator via ku.co1680250642sotoh1680250642pniw@1680250642ofnin1680250642oitib1680250642ihxe1680250642 for further information.

 Updated August 2020 to show revised provisional dates and to remove Class B – Set of Three Prints which is not possible with digital entry.

 Updated September 2020 to show key dates